Phuire-Research/-Project-Dove-Nest/README.md

 Thereby Creating the Fastest Path towards Self Teraformization

-I hope is Our Conjecture
+I hope is Our Conjecture Contact: public@phuire.org Status: In the Weeds, hope you guys are having fun too

 Contact: public@phuire.org
 Status: In the Weeds, hope you guys are having fun too